 Minimum salaries for the NEOs are established in their employment agreements.
-The base salaries of the NEOs are reviewed annually by the Compensation Committee for adjustment.
-When establishing base salaries of our executive officers for 2018, the Compensation Committee considered competitive market data (drawn from compensation survey data and the compensation peer group), as well as a variety of other factors, including global macro-economic conditions, market developments, our past financial performance and future expected performance, the performance of the executives, changes in the executives' responsibilities, the CEO's recommendations (other than for his own base salary) and cost-of-living and other local geographic considerations, where applicable.
-The actual base salaries paid to the NEOs in 2018 are disclosed in the Summary Compensation Table.
+The Compensation Committee annually reviews the base salaries of the NEOs for adjustment.
+When establishing base salaries of our executive officers for 2021, the Compensation Committee considered competitive market data (drawn from compensation survey data and the compensation peer group), as well as a variety of other factors, including global macro-economic conditions, market developments, our past financial performance and future expected performance, the performance of the executives, changes in the executives' responsibilities, the CEO's recommendations (other than for his own base salary) and cost-of-living and other local geographic considerations, where applicable.
+The actual base salaries paid to the NEOs in 2021 are disclosed in the Summary Compensation Table.